 Management Must Provide the Correct InformationBetsy_S_Atkins

-When reviewing Global deals board members need to receive a different set of Metrics from management to perform their fiduciary duties.
-I checked with Betsy Atkins for her views sitting on multiple US & Global boards; Darden Resturants, Schneider Electric, Polycom, Chairman of SAP North American advisory board & a former NASDAQ board member.
-“Evaluating merger-and acquisition opportunities can be the most high stakes role a board play – and also the most frustrating.
+When reviewing Global deals, board members need to receive a different set of Metrics from management to perform their fiduciary duties.
+I checked with Betsy Atkins for her views sitting on multiple U.S. & Global boards; Darden Restaurants, Schneider Electric, Polycom, Chairman of SAP North American advisory board & a former NASDAQ board member.
+“Evaluating merger-and-acquisition opportunities can be the highest stakes role a board plays and the most frustrating.
 Decisions reached today are second-guessed for years to come.
-And often, no matter how diligently the board acts, there is an information mismatch between what the board needs to know to make the best decisions and what it can actually get from management and other sources.
-We get telephone books’ worth of information when what we really need are a few key facts;
+And often, no matter how diligently the board acts, there is an information mismatch between what the board needs to know to make the best decisions and what it can get from management and other sources.
+We get telephone books’ worth of information when what we need are a few key facts;

-- Like how fast and how well the company can be integrated
+- Like how fast and how well the company can integrate the company

-Atkins recommends the above information be provided to the boards in short summary so they can evaluate the proposed deal.
+Atkins recommends that the above information be provided to the boards in summary to evaluate the proposed deal.